libra/website/docs/crates/execution.md

-The execution component takes the totally ordered transactions, computes the output for each transaction via the Move virtual machine, applies the output on the previous state and generates the new state.
-The execution system cooperates with the consensus algorithm -- HotStuff, a leader based algorithm -- to help it agree on a proposed set of transactions and their execution.
+The execution component takes the totally ordered transactions, computes the output for each transaction via the Move virtual machine, applies the output on the previous state, and generates the new state.
+The execution system cooperates with the consensus algorithm — HotStuff, a leader-based algorithm — to help it agree on a proposed set of transactions and their execution.
 Such a group of transactions is a block.
-Unlike in other Blockchain systems blocks have no significance other than being a batch of transactions -- every transaction is identified by its version -- its position within the ledger.
+Unlike in other blockchain systems, blocks have no significance other than being a batch of transactions — every transaction is identified by its version — its position within the ledger.
 Each consensus participant builds a tree of blocks like the following:

 ```